sloops77/eslint-plugin-better-mutation/docs/rules/no-mutation.md

 `allowThis`: If set to `true`, then this rule will not report when assigning to or to a (sub-) property of `this`.

+`allowUnaryOperatorInForLoops`: If set to `true`, then this rule will not report increment/decrement operations in the update statement of a `for` loop

 `exceptions`: List of objects that describe exceptions to the rule.
 Each exception should have either or both `object` and `property` field set.

 `prototypes`: If set to `true`, then this rule will permit assignment to the `prototype` of an object.